Associate in Arts Degree

 Take any Physical Education Course

 (a) A minimum of two semesters in the same language will be required.
-The student will meet with the Dean of Humanities and the Coordinator of International Studies to assess existing foreign language competency in order to determine proper placement or possible exemption.
-In the case of an ESL student, for example, English may satisfy the foreign language requirement.
+The student will meet with the Dean of Humanities and the Coordinator of International Studies to assess existing world language competency in order to determine proper placement or possible exemption.
+In the case of an ESL student, for example, English may satisfy the world language requirement.

 (b) Restricted Electives include: (opportunity to choose two courses listed below)